lavanyagundapaneni/graphrag/README.md

 3. Use LangChain with the Ollama LLaMA model to generate natural language answers based on graph data.
 4. using the graph data generate a formatted answer.

+## Configuration
+1. ### Neo4j Configuration:
+   Ensure you have a running instance of Neo4j.
+Update the Neo4j connection settings in the script with your database credentials: